DETAILED ACTION

 in the flow channel, a length of a flow channel from each of the receptacles to the confluence point is shorter than a length of a flow channel from the confluence point to each of the hydrogen tanks

-Li fails to explicitly teach these relative lengths.
+Li and Kawase fail to teach these relative lengths.
+Pipe lengths are selected based on location of the equipment.
 Industrial and machine pipe length is selected for connection of desired components.
 Some pipes are shorter than others because some components are closer together than others.
 It would have been obvious, to one of ordinary skill in the art, before the effective filing date of the invention, for piping from Li’s containers 310 & 320 [claimed receptacles] to the confluence point to be shorter than a length from Li’s confluence point to the hydrogen storage devices 410, 420, and 430 [claimed hydrogen tanks] for convenience in placement of the containers and pipes.

 MPEP 2144.05(II)(B) provides additional guidance for this issue: